Elsie Inglis: Death and legacy

 Her main physical memorial was the building of the Elsie Inglis Memorial Maternity Hospital in 1925 which was operational until 1988.
 Many Edinburgh children were born there during the 20th century.
 It was closed by the National Health Service in 1988 and sold off.
 Part of it is now an old people's home, part is private housing, and parts are demolished; it is no longer recognisable as a hospital.
 At its closure there were public protests that a new maternity unit should also be named after Inglis, which has not yet happened (2020).
 A small plaque to Elsie Inglis exists near the south-west corner at the entrance to Holyrood Park.

 A nursing career development scheme in NHS Lothian is called the Elsies'.

 Inglis was commemorated on a new series of banknotes issued by the Clydesdale Bank in 2009; her image appeared on the new issue of £50 notes.The Scotsman: "Bank proves Elsie Inglis was woman of (£50) note".
 In March 2015, the British Residence in Belgrade was renamed Elsie Inglis House' in recognition of her work in the country.
-The ceremony was conducted by the President of Serbia Tomislav Nikolic and the UK Ambassador Denis Keefe said“Elsie Inglis was one of the first women in Scotland who had finished high education and was a pioneer of medicine.
+The ceremony was conducted by the president of Serbia Tomislav Nikolic and the UK Ambassador Denis Keefe said"Elsie Inglis was one of the first women in Scotland who had finished high education and was a pioneer of medicine.
 She fought energetically against prejudice, for social and political emancipation of women in Britain.
-She was also a tireless volunteer, courageous organiser of the Scottish Women’s Hospitals and a dedicated humanitarian.
-Unfortunately, Elsie Inglis didn’t live long enough to see the triumph of some of her ideas, but she has had a tremendous influence on social trends in our country.
-In Scotland she became a doctor, in Serbia she became a saint.”And in 2020 it is noted that Serbia's first palliative care hospice will also be named after Elsie Inglis.
+She was also a tireless volunteer, courageous organiser of the Scottish Women's Hospitals and a dedicated humanitarian.
+Unfortunately, Elsie Inglis didn't live long enough to see the triumph of some of her ideas, but she has had a tremendous influence on social trends in our country.
+In Scotland she became a doctor, in Serbia she became a saint."In 2020 it was noted that Serbia's first palliative care hospice will also be named after Elsie Inglis.

 In November 2017, a memorial plaque to Elsie Inglis and 15 women who died as a result of their service to the Scottish Women's Hospitals was set in Edinburgh Central Library.